Classification of Students

-- satisfied any program-specific requirements;
+- satisfied all program-specific requirements; and

 - met all financial obligations to the University.

 Each candidate for graduation must complete a Graduation Application online by the assigned deadline, prior to commencement.
 Graduation Application deadline dates are the following:

 In order to participate in commencement, the student must have: